chadblack/Global1968/calendar.md

 regime.
 Herbert Marcuse's most famous book, *One Dimensional Man*, became a reference text for a decade that aspired to liberation.
 That same popularity has made his work still today the object of cultural and political backlash.
-What did he say that both resonated with youth of the 1960s, while also still being perceived as threatening to this day?
+What did he say that resonated with youth of the 1960s, while also still being perceived as threatening to this day?
 What were his divisive concepts?

 Read: